victoriaalvarezcidgt/Decision-making-models/04__Documentation/02__Logistic_Regression.md

 ## Logistic Regression: Brief Overview
 Logistic Regression represents a machine learning algorithm commonly employed in supervised learning scenarios, specifically tailored for situations with binary categorical outcomes.
-This means that the response variable's categories typically comprise two possibilities, such as yes/no, true/false, good/bad, and benign/malignant, among others.
+This means that the response variable's categories typically comprise two possibilities: yes/no, true/false, good/bad, and benign/malignant, among others.
 While logistic regression shares a mathematical framework similar to linear regression, its primary application lies in classification learning rather than regression.
 In essence, when aiming to predict categorical variables like `credit score` (good/bad), `breast cancer type` (benign/malignant), or `customer returning` (yes/no), logistic regression serves as the suitable algorithm, as opposed to scenarios where the outcome variable is continuous.

 For context, continuous variables are obtained through measurements, often expressed as decimal values, encompassing attributes such as weight and height.
 On the other hand, categorical variables consist of distinct categories, such as skill levels (beginner, intermediate, and expert) and credit scores (good, bad).
 The former is seen as ordinal, involving a specific order, while the latter is nominal, signifying an absence of order.